TritonDataCenter/node-fash/README.md

 ## Adding More Pnodes to the Ring
-You can add additional pnodes to the ring after fash has been initialized by invoking remapVnode(). which optionally returns a callback.
-Note, adding the callback will cause fash to create a new copy of the ring topology across each invocation -- do not do this if you have millions of vnodes, as this is quite slow.
+You can add additional pnodes to the ring after fash has been initialized by invoking remapVnode(), which optionally returns a callback.
+Note that adding the callback will cause fash to create a new copy of the ring topology across each invocation -- do not do this if you have millions of vnodes, as this is quite slow and may consume all available memory, bringing the operation to a standstill and locking up other resources.

     var fash = require('fash');
     var Logger = require('bunyan');